-Language of the Land - The Mapuche in Argentina and Chile
+Language of the Land: The Mapuche in Argentina and Chile

+This is the first book in English to examine the contemporary Mapuche: their culture, their struggle for autonomy within the modern-day nation state, their religion, language and distinct identity.
+Leslie Ray looks back over the history of relations between the Mapuche and the Argentine and Chilean states, and examines issues of ethnicity, biodiversity and bio-piracy in Mapuche lands today, their struggle for rights over natural resources, and the impact of tourism and neoliberalism.
 The Mapuche of what is today southern Chile and Argentina were the first and only indigenous peoples on the continent to have their sovereignty legally recognised by the Spanish empire, and their reputation for ferocity and bravery was legendary among the Spanish invaders.
 Their sense of communal identity and personal courage has forged among the Mapuche a strong instinct for self-preservation over the centuries.Today their struggle continues: neither Chile nor Argentina specifically recognise the rights of indigenous peoples.
 In recent years disputes over land rights, particularly in Chile, have provoked fierce protests from the Mapuche.
 In both countries, policies of assimilation have had a disastrous effect on the Mapuche language and cultural integrity.
 Even so, in recent years the Mapuche have managed a remarkable cultural and political resurgence, in part through a tenacious defence of their ancestral lands and natural resources against marauding multinationals which has catapulted them to regional and international attention.